 - Recommending necessary changes to GSK’s policies or procedures, as needed.

-- Notify GSK’s Director of Security, local law enforcement, and/or state police;
+- Notify GSK’s Vice President of Security, local law enforcement, and/or state police;

 - Disclose confidentially the incident to institution representatives who may assist in obtaining services;